Fiona Apple: 2019–present: Fetch the Bolt Cutters

+Musical style and influences

+Apple's music has been labeled as art pop, baroque pop, chamber pop, art rock, alternative rock, and jazz pop.
+According to Stephen Thomas Erlewine of AllMusic, "[Apple's] roots lay in jazz, show tunes, and classic '70s singer/songwriters, [a] blend that came into sharper focus on her second album, When the Pawn."

 Philanthropy

 On June 30, 2019, Apple pledged to donate two years' worth of earnings from TV and movie placements of her song "Criminal" to the While They Wait fund, which assists refugees with basic necessities, immigration fees and legal services.
 In 2020, While They Wait's Scott Hechinger revealed to Vulture that Apple had donated $90,000, which would help 15 families.
 Since 2021, Apple has been a volunteer court watcher for Courtwatch PG.
+In June 2020, Apple pledged to donate two years' worth of earnings from TV and movie placements of her song "Shameika" to the Harlem Children's Zone.